Is there a specific way go about strength training for runners?

 This may seem like haphazard protocol but as soon as one increases their rest breaks and lowers there sets they are no longer doing muscular endurance work.
-Here is where marathon running efficiency is compromised.

 I'll make it easy for you to do strength training for runners and break it down exactly as it should be done so no guess work will be involved!

 The takeaway points for strength training for runners:

 I'll send you my free 24 Hour Timeline Checklist of Things You Should Do After a Long Run when you sign up!